Estimated reading time: 15 minutes

 When you open a No Fee Chequing Account

-Add an eligible direct deposit of at least $100 a month for three straight months.
+Add an eligible direct deposit of at least $100 monthly for three straight months.

 Your payroll, pension, or employment insurance should do the trick.